BDX-town/Akkoma/docs/docs/configuration/integrations/howto_ejabberd.md

-# Configuring Ejabberd (XMPP Server) to use Akkoma for authentication
+# Configuring ejabberd (XMPP Server) to use Akkoma for authentication

-If you want to give your Akkoma users an XMPP (chat) account, you can configure [Ejabberd](https://github.com/processone/ejabberd) to use your Akkoma server for user authentication, automatically giving every local user an XMPP account.
+If you want to give your Akkoma users an XMPP (chat) account, you can configure [ejabberd](https://github.com/processone/ejabberd) to use your Akkoma server for user authentication, automatically giving every local user an XMPP account.

 In general, you just have to follow the configuration described at [https://docs.ejabberd.im/admin/configuration/authentication/#external-script](https://docs.ejabberd.im/admin/configuration/authentication/#external-script).
 Please read this section carefully.